brettinternet/minimaless/README.md

 It's like [minima](https://jekyll.github.io/minima/), but less. ✨

+See the [demo site](https://brettinternet.github.io/minimaless/).
+Follow these steps to [setup](/_pages/setup.md) your own Jekyll site with this theme.

 ![minimaless screenshot preview](/screenshot.png)

-See the [demo site](https://brettinternet.github.io/minimaless/).
-Follow these steps to [setup](/setup.md) your own Jekyll site with this theme.

-The gem is found [here](https://rubygems.org/gems/minimaless).

 ## Installation